 The rename command renames the file or directory named by the source operand to the destination path named by the target operand.

-rm file The rm command removes the file specified by the file operand.
+- rm file The rm command removes the file specified by the file operand. - rmdir directory symlink source_file target_file

-rmdir directory

 The rmdir command removes the directory entry specified by the directory operand, provided it is empty.